-The current government cabinet under Prime Minister Taavi Rõivas took office after the March 2015 parliamentary elections.
+The cabinet under Prime Minister Taavi Rõivas took office after the March 2015 parliamentary elections.
 A document outlining the government's program was signed on 8 April 2015.
+The Government Action Plan 2015-19 and the Annual Progress Review against targets were publicly available on the government website.